-However, India, as an economy is still to explore cryptocurrency as a viable payment mode extensively.
+However, India, as an economy is still exploring cryptocurrency as a viable payment mode extensively.
 Nevertheless, with big companies like Apple and Facebook hoisting its cause, it is expected that cryptocurrency will gain traction in India soon.

-Cryptocurrencies, especially Bitcoin, is one of the most lucrative investment options currently present.
+Cryptocurrencies, especially Bitcoin, are one of the most lucrative investment options currently present.
 Its value appreciation is supremely dynamic and can prove to be an excellent avenue for capital expansion.